5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Take one of the vertical strips and roll it with your hands to make it flexible

-Step 2: Build the Top Hub
+Step 2: Build the Top Ring

 Carefully attach the vertical strip to the rim of the circle by hot glue